Information Security Policy

-Emergency access to secure areas can be provided by Campus Safety and Security.
-The director of information technology, or his/her desgineee, will be notified of such access via telephone or email in a timely fashion.
+Emergency access to secure areas can be provided by the Department of Campus Safety and Wellbeing.
+The director of information technology, or his/her designee, will be notified of such access via telephone or email in a timely fashion.
 Vendors/guests (non-Hampshire employees) must be accompanied by appropriate Hampshire information technology or public safety staff while in any protected location.

 Areas used to store Level III records as defined in the Hampshire College Data Security Policy should be physically secured.
 File cabinets and other means of storage must be locked and secured .
 Access to areas containing Level III materials will be provided only to authorized personnel only as outlined in section 3.2 above.

 The department who owns the material in question will log access to these areas.